lion7/timoni-modules/cert-manager-clusterissuer/README.md

 # cert-manager-clusterissuer

-A [timoni.sh](http://timoni.sh) module for managing MetalLB custom resources.
+A [timoni.sh](http://timoni.sh) module for managing a CertManager ClusterIssuer.

 ## Install